AveryLychee/dotfiles/README.md

 Installation
 ------------

 Copy all these files into your home directory (maintaining the directory structure here).
+Most things should just work, although some of them have hardcoded paths that you'll need to fix.

 In addition, fish is using the `fishbone` theme, so get oh-my-fish and install that.